Homeowner’s Heater Checklist: Before You Call for Repair

-The first cold snap to hit the Aurora area doesn’t just mean you’re dealing with a heater problem at a time you need heat, but you are also now faced with the difficulty of getting a professional heating technician to come to your home.
-It’s at this time of the cold season when Maximum Heating and Air Conditioning as well as other HVAC companies across the Chicago area will be flooded with urgent furnace repair calls.
+The first cold snap to hit the Aurora area doesn’t just mean you’re dealing with a heater problem at a time you need heat.
+You are also now faced with the difficulty of getting a professional heating technician to come to your home.
+It’s at this time when Maximum Heating and Air Conditioning and HVAC companies across the Chicago area are flooded with urgent furnace repair calls.

-If you find that the cause of your broken furnace has to do with it not igniting, there are several things you can do as a homeowner that may actually fix the problem, allowing you to save time, money and prevent spending even one night in a very cold house.
+If you find that the cause of your broken furnace has to do with it not igniting, there are several things you can do as a homeowner that may actually fix the problem.
+These DIY steps may save time, money and prevent spending even one night in a very cold house.

 How to Light Your Furnace

-There are 2 main ways that most furnaces ignite and so you first need to identify which of these ignition sources applies to your furnace.
+There are 2 main ways that most furnaces ignite.
+Therefore, you first need to identify which of these ignition sources applies to your furnace.

 A pilot light is a small flame that is constantly burning inside your furnace.
-Look at the bottom of your furnace for a tray where the burners are and you will see a pilot light, usually located to one side and just slightly above the burners tray.
-You will need to supply fire to this pilot light, either with a long match or long lighter.
-Make sure the control know is set on pilot.
+Look at the bottom of your furnace for a tray where the burners are.
+You will see a pilot light, usually located to one side and just slightly above the burners tray.
+You will need to supply fire to this pilot light, either with a long match or a long lighter.
+Make sure the control now is set on “pilot”.

 6 Steps: How to Light a Pilot Light

-- Before even addressing the furnace itself, turn your thermostat down very low so that the heater won’t come on immediately when you light your pilot light.
+- Before even addressing the furnace itself, turn your thermostat down very low.
+That way the heater won’t come on immediately when you light your pilot light.

 - Push in the control knob.
 You may be able to hear the sound of gas going through the pipe.
-With that being pressed, use either a long lit match or a long lighter to put a flame under the gas port of the pilot.
-If you see a small flame now burning from the pilot light, continue pressing the control knob for a full minute.
-If this is the first time you are lighting your heater for the first time of the season, it may take several minutes to get it lit.
+With that pressed, use either a long match or lighter to put a flame under the gas port of the pilot.
+If you see a small flame burning from the pilot light, continue pressing the control knob for a minute.
+If this is the first time lighting your heater for the season, it may take several minutes to light.
 The gas that is needed to ignite the pilot light has to travel the length of the gas line.
 The longer your gas line is, the longer it will likely take before your pilot light will ignite.

 - Turn your thermostat up.
 You should now see more flames burning in your furnace tray.